MicrosoftDocs/bingmaps-docs/BingMaps/sdk-native/map-control-api/mapcamera-class.md

 ---
-title: "MapCamera Class | Microsoft Docs" ms.author: "pablocan"
+title: MapCamera Class | Microsoft Docs
+description: Describes the MapCamera class for Android and iOS and provides the class' properties and constructors on Android and iOS. ms.author: pablocan
 ---

 # MapCamera Class